jordonpapello-beep/inventory-analytics-pipeline/README.md

 IN DEPTH DESCRIPTION:
 ---
-Inventory Data Cleaning, SQL Normalization, and R Visualization:
+Inventory Data Cleaning, SQL Normalization, and R Plot Creation and Visualization:

 1.)
 Tools and Technologies: